osecen/amazon-bedrock-serverless-prompt-chaining/DEVELOP.md

 ```

 The demo application will be hosted at `https://bedrock-serverless-prompt-chaining.my-domain.com`,
 behind Cognito-based user authentication.
+Currently, users can create a new account.
+If you want to control the access,

+set `self_sign_up_enabled=False` in webapp_stack.py.
 To add users that can log into the demo application, select the `bedrock-serverless-prompt-chaining-demo` user pool on the
 [Cognito console](https://us-west-2.console.aws.amazon.com/cognito/v2/idp/user-pools?region=us-west-2)
 and click "Create user".